Divorce

 Discovery involves gathering information from the other side before a trial.
 It typically includes sending and answering “interrogatories,” taking depositions, and requesting or responding to document production requests.
 During this divorce process stage, Fairfax divorce attorneys at Wexell Milman strive for out-of-court solutions while preparing for trial.

 The discovery process is crucial for laying the groundwork for a favorable outcome.
-It involves analyzing and unearthing essential information that could influence proceedings.
-Our attorneys leverage discovery to strengthen clients' positions, leaving no crucial detail overlooked, providing extensive support through every stage.
+It involves analyzing and uncovering essential information that could influence proceedings.
+Our divorce lawyers use discovery to strengthen clients' positions, leaving no crucial detail overlooked and providing extensive support through every stage.

 What Happens in Divorce Trials?